Nørregade 4, Copenhagen: 18th century

 No. 241 and No. 242 were before 1787 merged into a single property.
 At the time of the 1787 census, it was home to a total of six households.
 Knud Holterman, a judge, resided in the building complex with his six-year-old daughter, two male servants and two maids.
 Gabriel Linde (1781-1891), a retired director of the Private Royal Treasury, resided in the building with one maid.
 Morten Thrane Brünnich, a professor at the University of Copenhagen, resided in the building with his wife Wibecke Schou, their seven children (aged one to 11), a male servant and four maids.
-Friderich Ehlers, a caretaker (pedel at the University, was also among the residents of the building.
+Friderich Ehlers, a caretaker (pedel) at the University, was also among the residents of the building.
 Johanne Marie Pontepican, a 65-year-old widow, resided in the building with two maids.
-Peder Stauning, a Famulus at the royal Commonitet, resided in the building with one maid and two lodgers (both students).
+Peder Stauning, a famulus at the royal Commonitet, resided in the building with one maid and two lodgers (both students).

 The property was together with most of the other buildings in the area destroyed in the Copenhagen Fire of 1795.

 19th century

-The property was around the turn of the century owned by the lawyer and ad,omostratpr Rasmus Hansen Lange.
+The property was around the turn of the century owned by the lawyer and administrator Rasmus Hansen Lange.
 In the new cadastre of 1806, the property was listed as No 251.
-Lange had also been responsible for the construction of the building around the corner at Skindergade 44 (then No. 2) as well as the property Kompagnistræde 9 and were by 1806 still the owner of this property.
+Lange had also been responsible for the construction of the building around the corner at Skindergade 44 (then No. 2) as well as the property Kompagnistræde 9 and was by 1806 still the owner of this property.

 During the British bombardment of Copenhagen in 1807, Lange's building was again destroyed.

 The current building on the site was constructed in 1811 for distiller J. Petersen.
 A distillery was until 1837 operated in the building.
 In 1862, its ground floor was adapted for use as a retail space.